ViMaSter/service-scorecard-generator/Checks/HasNET7/info.md

 ## Why this check exists
 Keeping up-to-date with releases is important for security and performance reasons.
-Less differences between services also means less effort for maintenance and less risk of bugs, ultimately allowing more time for new features.
+Less supported runtimes per language also means less effort for maintenance and less risk of bugs, ultimately allowing more time for new features.